Make and Zapier compared (and a better and easier alternative)

 • 400+ AI app integrations including OpenAI, DeepSeek, and Perplexity

-Make's vision is AI + structured automation working together under strong governance — and they're building toward shareable, reusable agent libraries that organizations can deploy with full visibility.
+Make's vision is AI + structured automation working together under strong governance.
+They're building toward shareable, reusable agent libraries that organizations can deploy with full visibility.
 The AI features are still maturing, and pricing for AI modules may continue to evolve, but the foundation is solid for teams that want granular control over AI-powered workflows.

 Credit-based pricing